Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Jun 19
 I modified the database and added a lot more stuff.
 So now I need to refactor my code to fix the new schema.
 Lesson for later -> **Set up the schema before developing the code, cannot use a test database with real code, but can use test code with real database**.

+Jun 23
+I decided to declare how to pass data from and to the db.
+The rule will be to leave the data ready to use for the other.
+For example passing role_name: "Admin" to the frontend would be setting it as roleName in the backend.